shaggy8871/yami/README.md

 yami: value
 ```

-Save the file using the filename <date>_basic_example.php where the file name must match the class name.
+Save the file using the filename &lt;date&gt;_basic_example.php where the file name must match the class name.

 Then run `vendor/bin/yami migrate --verify` to verify the output, and `vendor/bin/yami migrate` to commit and save the migration.